cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/configuring-block-page.md

 Gateway responds to any blocked domain with 0.0.0.0, and does not return that blocked domain's IP address.
 As a result, the browser will show a default error page, and users will not be able to reach that website.
 This may cause confusion and lead some users to think that their Internet is not working.

-Configuring a block page on the Zero Trust dashboard helps avoid this confusion.
-Your block page will display information such as the rule ID of the policy blocking the website, a policy-specific block message, your organization's name, and a global message you may want to show — for example, a message explaining that the website has been blocked by Gateway, and whom in the organizations users should contact for support.
+Configuring a custom block page on the Zero Trust dashboard helps avoid this confusion.
+Your block page will display information such as the rule ID of the policy blocking the website, a policy-specific block message, your organization's name, and a global message you may want to show — for example, a message explaining that the website has been blocked by Gateway, and any points of contact for support within the organization.

 ## Prerequisites